ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Onrl Epistle of John, verse 5th: &quot;And
+now I beseech thee, lady, not as though
+1 wrote a new commandment unto thee,
+but that whih we had from the begin­
+ning, that we love one another.&quot; She
-rned it with the following tid chap­
+returned it with the following tid chap­
 ter of Kuth, loth verso: &#x27;Then she fell
 n her face and Imwcd herself to the
 ground, and ;-:id unto him. why have I